lunaris-sys/foundation/README.md

 **Build on what works, adapt what almost works.** If a good open source project already solves a problem well and fits the project's philosophy, forking it is the right call - not building from scratch out of pride.
 A Tauri-based mail client that already exists can be forked, adapted to the theming system, integrated with the permission layer, and shipped.
 The goal is a great system, not original authorship of every component.

+**Bridges, not walls.** Where established standards and existing implementations exist - GNOME Online Accounts, Flatpak Portals, Freedesktop standards, X11/XWayland - we build compatibility bridges rather than ignoring or replacing them.
+The system is the center, not an island.
+Existing apps and workflows should work.
+A bridge implements a known interface externally while using our system internally - the user and their apps never hit a wall.

 **Transparent by default.** The system can explain what it is doing and why, in plain language.
 Not buried in logs - surfaced where the user can see and act on it.
 A system that is legible to its user is a system the user can trust.

 ### What this is not